 As expressed in its reports on other recent FTAs, a majority of the Committee continues to believe that trade agreements can create opportunities to enhance environmental protection.
 Trade opens markets, creates business and employment opportunities, and can increase economic growth.
 This can lead to increased wealth, which provides opportunities to enhance environmental protection, including the creation of a political will in favor of such protection.
 It is also noted that trade can create and amplify adverse externalities which require enhanced regulatory oversight.
 A majority of TEPAC notes with satisfaction that environmental issues continue to be addressed in the text of free trade agreements.
-Further, it is pleased to see that this agreement contains more extensive public participation provisions than other recent FTAs, with the notable exception of CAFTA.
-It believes, however, that these provisions should go further.
+Further, it is pleased to see that this agreement contains enhanced public participation provisions such as those in CAFTA and the U.S. - Peru FTA.